deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ## Overview

 The module implements a runtime threats detection engine.
-It can collect Linux kernel system calls and Kubernetes API audit events, enrich them with metadata from Kubernetes Pods and generate security audit events according to conditional rules.
+It can collect Linux kernel system calls and Kubernetes API audit events(by k8saudit plugin), enrich them with metadata from Kubernetes Pods and generate security audit events according to conditional rules.

 This module:
 * Detects threats at runtime by observing the behavior of your applications and containers.